Noosa Heads, Queensland: History

 The beach at Noosa Heads has remained a popular tourist attraction since the 1890s.
 The Shire's tourism exponentially grew shortly after the Second World War.

-In the 1800s, Noosa's early wealth came from the timber and milling industries with tourism developing in the late 1920s.
-In this decade cafes and tourist accommodation was built along the beachfront.
-The town has been the site of many tussles between developers and those seeking to preserve the town.
+In the 19th century, Noosa's early wealth came from the timber and milling industries, with tourism developing in the late 1920s.
+In that decade, cafes and tourist accommodation was built along the beachfront.
+The town has been the site of many tussles between developers and those seeking to preserve its atmosphere.

+Noosa Heads Surf Lifesaving Club was founded in 1927.

 A fatal shark attack of a 22-year-old surfer was recorded at Noosa in 1961.

-Since the seventies, people have continued to migrate from southern states.
+BCC Cinemas Noosa was opened in December 1985 with two projection screens.
+Since 1996, it has appended a total of five screens.

 In 1988, Noosa was renamed Noosa Heads.

 In 2009 as part of the Q150 celebrations, Noosa was announced as one of the Q150 Icons of Queensland for its role as a "location".